plewka/PylontechUSX00C_CAN2MQTT/README.md

 I didn't activate the retain-flag in the python up to now since for my understanding this makes it uncomfortable to get rid of the topics when trying things out.
 When the script starts up again (used a service at linux) they are back again, too.
+# File use on converter server
+* pylontech.py  python-script - I placed it at /home/pi/
+* pylontech.dbc can-packet/data description - I placed it at /home/pi/
+* battery.service systemd linux service - placed to /etc/systemd/system/

+# File use on ha server
+* template.yaml - after modification of ha.yaml located in main directory, edited with ha's file editor
+* example.yaml - sniplet from one of my solar dashboards
+* battery.png - how it looks inside my ha

 # Credits
 Direct thanks to the guys who did OpenDTU for the Hoymiles HM-xxxx solar inverters which I studied